wanovak/delayed_job/README.md

     QUEUES=mailers,tasks rake jobs:work

 If EXCLUDE_SPECIFIED_QUEUES set to YES, then queues defined by QUEUE, QUEUES will be skipped instead.
-See opton --exclude-specified-queues description for specal case of queue "*"
+See option --exclude-specified-queues description for special case of queue "*"

 Restarting delayed_job
 ======================